 - 1. The student does not acknowledge, understand or address the problematic behavior when it is identified. - 2.
 The problematic behavior is not merely a reflection of a skill deficit that can be rectified by training. - 3.
-The quality of service delivered by the person suffers.

-- 5. The behavior has the potential for ethical or legal ramifications if not addressed. - 6.
-A disproportionate amount of attention by personnel is - 7.
+The quality of service delivered by the person suffers. - 4.
+The problematic behavior is not restricted to one area of professional functioning. - 5.
+The behavior has the potential for ethical or legal ramifications if not addressed. - 6.
+A disproportionate amount of attention by personnel is required. - 7.
 Behavior that does not change as a function of feedback. - 8.
 Behavior negatively affects public image of agency of the University or training site.